maqamylee0/emmilly-namuganga.github.io/_pages/about.md

 ---
 permalink: /
-title: "home page"
+title: "About Me"
 # title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
-excerpt: "About me"
+excerpt: "Home page"
 author_profile: true
 redirect_from:
   - /about/